-• 2 memos: 25% and 10% (for the second one)
+- 2 memos: 25% and 10% (for the second one)

-• 1 business plan for a disruptive RE tech start-up due at the end of the class: 40% (with equal weight to the presentation and the paper)
+- 1 business plan for a disruptive RE tech start-up due at the end of the class: 40% (with equal weight to the presentation and the paper)

-• Class participation/attendance: 25%
+- Class participation/attendance: 25%

 The first memo should provide an analysis of the business model of a proptech start-up.
+Think about it as a memo for your investment committee, not as some infomercial for the startup you are looking at.
 It should cover:

-• Its value proposition: Which previously unmet demand does it serve, how valuable is it, and how does it capture this value?
-(What would happen if this company did not exist - what is the customers' next best alternative to meet their needs?)

-• Basic unit economic analysis: what is the addressable market?
+- Its value proposition: Which previously unmet demand does it serve, how valuable is it, and how does it capture this value?
+(What would happen if this company did not exist what is the customers' next best alternative to meet their needs?) - Basic unit economic analysis: what is the addressable market?
 What is the cost structure?
 Are there economies of scale?

-• Its market and competition: What are the main competitors and how sustainable is the startup's competitive advantage?

-• Risks and challenges: What are the key threats?
-(Regulatory, technological feasibility, future changes in technology, etc.)

-• Do you think this business is likely to prosper in the medium-term?

-(Note: no pro-forma financial analysis needed for this memo).

-This memo should be completed and submitted individually via Canvas before session 4 on September 17 (deadline at 2.45 pm).
+(While no pro-forma financial analysis is needed for this memo, we insist on a serious basic unit economic analysis.
+We know the numbers are hard to find.
+We are happy with reasonable guesses and daring extrapolations provided you provide some justification.) - Its market and competition: What are the main competitors and how sustainable is the startup's competitive advantage? - Risks and challenges: What are the key threats?
+(Regulatory, technological feasibility, future changes in technology, etc.) - Do you think this business is likely to prosper in the medium-term?
+This memo should be completed and submitted individually via Canvas on September 10 (deadline at 23.59 pm).
 It should be less than 1,200 words.

 The second memo should provide an outline for possible RE start-up idea.
 This should not be a fully developed business plan.
 The assignment should outline the basics of the idea, how you discovered it, and what your next steps would be to assess the idea further.
 The memo should nonetheless make the case for both the economic rationale of your project (where is the value coming from and how it will be appropriated) and its technological feasibility (i.e., your idea should rely on available technologies or incremental improvements of available technologies).
+Again, we need to see some serious thoughts given to the unit economic analysis (How will your idea make money).